vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Invoke-GlobalWsaDeployment.md

 Invoke-GlobalWsaDeployment -jsonFile .\aslcmDeploySpec.json -certificates ".\certificates\" -binaries ".\binaries\" -useContentLibrary
 ```

-This example deploys and configures Global Workspace ONE Access using JSON spec supplied and using a content library for VMware Aria Suite Lifecycle
+This example deploys and configures Global Workspace ONE Access using the JSON specification provided. and using a content library for VMware Aria Suite Lifecycle

 ## Parameters